cemonal/DevExGridEnhancer/README.md

 ]
 ```

+Feel free to mix and match these filter comparators to meet your specific filtering needs.
+They provide a versatile way to filter and refine your data.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues, pull requests, or feedback in the GitHub repository.